svewap/nnrestapi/Documentation/Localization/Index.rst

    {
       "uid": 123,
       "title": "Revenge of the Killer Tomatoes",
-      "description": "A great movie for vegatarians.",
+      "description": "A great movie for vegetarians.",
       "director": "John de Bello"
    }